nvda-es/devguides_translation/original_docs/spladdoninternals.md

 #### Vertical column navigation: just announce the column I want

 Ever since implementing Track Dial, some broadcasters requested adding support for moving through tracks vertically (as in reading specific columns just like moving to a different row in a table).
 This also resolved an issue where pressing Control+Alt+up/down arrow keys caused the monitor to flip upside down.
 This is achieved by asking SPLTrackItem.reportFocus to announce just the column the user wants when Control+Alt+up/down arrow is pressed, all controlled by a hidden class variable.
-This feature not only works for vertical column navigation - it is also used when a broadcaster requests only one column be announced, and the column to be announced can be customed (not to be confused with column announcement order routine discussed above).
+This feature not only works for vertical column navigation - it is also used when a broadcaster requests only one column be announced, and the column to be announced can be customized (not to be confused with column announcement order routine discussed above).

+Vertical column navigation was simplified in 2020 by using routines found in SysListView32 list item class directly.
+Prior to 2020, custom vertical navigation routines were used, and for places other than playlist viewer, vertical column navigation was impossible.
+In 2020, vertical column navigation routines from SysListView32 are used, which also introduced vertical navigation to places such as Track Tool.

 #### Track Tool and Creator: one routine, multiple app modules

 Column retriever routine is not only employed by Studio app module, but is also used in Track Tool and Creator app modules (part of the add-on).
 These app modules (specifically, track item classes) uses column retriever for reviewing column data via table navigation commands and announcing column information (Control+NVDA+1  through 0, now termed Columns Explorer for Track Tool/SPL Creator).

+#### Playlist editor: column navigation keeps expanding

+Creator comes with Playlist Editor, a tool to manage locally generated playlists.
+Remote VT client also comes with a dedicated playlist editor but is designed to edit playlists stored remotely.
+Track items shown on the playlist editor window are indeed SPL track items, and as such they support column navigation.
+Because they only come with up to 8 columns, there is no need to provide custom Columns Explorer feature for these items.
+Other than that, it supports other column announcement and navigation features found in other track items.

 ### Few remarks